Renz2299/mp4_eco_roots/README.md

 ### Connecting ESQL database to the local development server

 1. To connect the ElephantSQL database to the development server, dj_database_url and psycopg2 are required.
 These can be installed by typing 'pip3 install dj_database_url psycopg2' into the terminal.

-2. Once they are installed, the requirements.txt file can be updated by typing 'pip freeze > requirements.txt' in the terminal.
+Once they are installed, the requirements.txt file can be updated by typing 'pip freeze > requirements.txt' in the terminal.

-3. Next, in the settings.py file dj_database_url needs importing.
+2. Next, in the settings.py file dj_database_url needs importing.
 This can be added under the 'import os' line.

     ![Importing dj_database_url in settings.py](readme_imgs/importing_dj_database_url.png)

-4. Still within the settings.py file, the databases section should be commented out and a new database section should be added underneath with the database url from ElephantSQL.
+3. Still within the settings.py file, the databases section should be commented out and a new database section should be added underneath with the database url from ElephantSQL.
 This now means the development server is looking at the ElephantSQL database rather than the local sqlite3 database.
 Code should not be committed with this database url in, this will be updated later on in the deployment process to keep the url secret.

     ![Databases section in settings.py](readme_imgs/db_url_in_settings.png)

-5. Now, run 'python3 manage.py showmigrations' in the terminal.
+4. Now, run 'python3 manage.py showmigrations' in the terminal.
 If you are successfully connected to the ElephantSQL database you should see a list of migrations, however none of them should be checked off.
 This is the point where any known updates to models or fixtures should be done as they will be migrated/ loaded in the next steps, so updating them now can prevent having to do more work later.

     ![Show migrations in the terminal](readme_imgs/migrations_showing_connected_to_db.png)

-6. In the terminal run 'python3 manage.py migrate' to migrate the database models to the new database, run this with the plan flag to check the migrations first if desired.
+5. In the terminal run 'python3 manage.py migrate' to migrate the database models to the new database, run this with the plan flag to check the migrations first if desired.

-7. Run 'python3 manage.py loaddata [fixture name] to load the data into the new database.
-Be sure to load fixtures files in the correct order if any of them have data tat relies on the other, for this project, the categories data needed loading first.
+6. Run 'python3 manage.py loaddata [fixture name] to load the data into the new database.
+Be sure to load fixtures files in the correct order if any of them have data that relies on the other, for this project, the categories data needed loading first.

-8. Run 'python3 manage.py createsuperuser' in the terminal to create a superuser for the new database.
+7. Run 'python3 manage.py createsuperuser' in the terminal to create a superuser for the new database.
 Follow the steps in the terminal to enter email, username and password.

-9. Finally, the database url from step 4 can be removed and the commented out code can be added back in to prevent the database url being pushed to github.
+8. Finally, the database url from step 4 can be removed and the commented out code can be added back in to prevent the database url being pushed to github.
 This section will be reviewed again later on in the deployment process.

 ### Confirming the database